NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 matplotlib_inline.backend_inline.set_matplotlib_formats('pdf', 'svg')
 ```

-to set high-quality output for plots.
+To set high-quality output for plots.

 Run the cell and create a new one below it.